Ecuador- Pimampiro

 UNSUSTAINABILITY OF THE FUND:

-Shortfall of funds collected as water charges due to I) low collection rates (only 60% of the water billed is actually paid for) and ii) insufficient demand being captured by the project, since irrigation users, as the largest and most inefficient users, are still not included in the project.
+ii) insufficient demand being captured by the project, since irrigation users, as the largest and most inefficient users, are still not included in the project.
 At time of writing negotiations with the Irrigation Boards had ceased.

-High running costs : Monitoring and administration costs alone, are higher than the total annual input to the scheme, which is about US$ 5,500 (water fees and interest raise from the fund), rendering the scheme financially unsustainable.
+High running costs: Monitoring and administration costs alone, are higher than the total annual input to the scheme, which is about US$5,500 (water fees and interest raise from the fund), rendering the scheme financially unsustainable.

-Lack of support for PES investment : Users believe that funding raised through the water fee is being invested in general water improvements (including infrastructure for increasing water flow (water uptake and transport, treatment and distribution), and not PES payments to upstream landowners. Álban and Wunder (2005) point out that in fact, the municipality has not found the right momentum to inform the users of the existence of the PES scheme, even though willingness to pay for watershed conservation was verified.
+Lack of support for PES investment: Users believe that funding raised through the water fee is being invested in general water improvements (including infrastructure for increasing water flow (water uptake and transport, treatment and distribution), and not PES payments to upstream landowners. Álban and Wunder (2005) point out that, in fact, the municipality has not found the right momentum to inform the users of the existence of the PES scheme, even though willingness to pay for watershed conservation was verified.
 In the future, this may be one of the main constraints for expansion of the scheme, particularly due to strong pressures from the providers, to increase the level of payments.
-In addition, Ordóñez (2004 b) believes that “the main obstacle is the lack of ‘payment culture’ of people in small cities”.
+In addition, Ordóñez (2004 b) believes that “the main obstacle is the lack of ‘payment culture’ of people in small cities.”

 Main policy lessons

 WATER QUANTITY: FOREST OR PIPES?
 The real problem addressed here was more the lack of basic water supply, due to infrastructure deficiencies, rather than forest degradation.
-Had there not been parallel investments in the supply system, potential benefits forest protection would remain undermined by the inadequate supply system.
-Users willingness to pay certainly owes more to this, than to forest conservation, in this case.
-In fact, according to Álban and Wunder (2005), the two main factors that lead to the support for the PES scheme were the long period of drought during 1999 and the construction of a canal to increase the flow of water.
+Had there not been parallel investments in the supply system, potential benefits of forest protection would remain undermined by the inadequate supply system.
+Users' willingness to pay certainly owes more to this, than to forest conservation, in this case.
+In fact, according to Álban and Wunder (2005), the two main factors that led to the support for the PES scheme were the long period of drought during 1999 and the construction of a canal to increase the flow of water.
 The combination of both resulted in a very visible increase in the quantity of water available to the city in the following year, and this created a very positive environment for the municipality to establish the new water fees.
-According to the same authors “the municipality has not yet told the population of the city about the PES process.
-They fear that they will be against it" .
+According to the same authors, “the municipality has not yet told the population of the city about the PES process.
+They fear that they will be against it.”

 Other information

 Replication of the experience in Pimampiro- the case of El Chaco: Based on this model, the InterAmerican Foundation (IAF), has also awarded CEDERENA a grant of US$320,400 over three years, to "launch Payment for Environmental Services Protection Programs in ten municipalities based on its successful water conservation model in the Pimampiro municipality.
-Its project will include activities to increase capabilities of Municipal Environmental Unit staff, training for 1200 farming families, and exchanges and dialogue between key stakeholders" (IAF 2004).
-One of these projects is in El Chaco, where there have been ongoing negotiations between the municipality and two landowners (total of 50ha).
+Its project will include activities to increase capabilities of Municipal Environmental Unit staff, training for 1,200 farming families, and exchanges and dialogue between key stakeholders" (IAF 2004).
+One of these projects is in El Chaco, where there have been ongoing negotiations between the municipality and two landowners (total of 50 hectares).
 According to Alban, M. (personal communication) the scheme is encountering difficulties because the two families do not accept the proposed agreement and the municipality is considering expropriating the land.

 Contact

-Robert Yaguache Ordóñez, CEDERENA (robertyaguache@andinanet.net ); or Aurelio Guerreiro (cederena@andinanet.net ) (note that recent emails to these address have failed to be delivered)
+Aurelio Guerreiro: cederena@andinanet.net (note that recent emails to these address have failed to be delivered).

 References